Kapsabet: Health

 Major hospitals are Kapsabet County Referral Hospital, Nandi Hills hospital and St Francisca Hospital.

 Sport

 Many successful long distance runners have been born in or near Kapsabet, including Rodgers Rop, Bernard Lagat, Robert Kipkoech Cheruiyot, Peter Rono, Wilfred Bungei, Pamela Jelimo, Janeth Jepkosgei and Martin Lel.
 Also from Kapsabet are two members of the 2012 US Olympic Team: Janet Cherobon-Bawcom and Bernard Lagat.

 The town plays host to the start of the annual Kass FM Marathon which starts in Kapsabet Town and ends in Eldoret.

 Transport

 Eldoret International Airport is approximately 30 km away on Kapsabet-Mosoriot-Eldoret Road.

 Kapsabet is a connection town for Kisumu, Kakamega, Kericho, Eldoret and Nakuru towns.

 Recent events

-The town was in the media spotlight in July 2014 when adulterated brew took lives in Nandi and Uasin Gishu counties.
+The town was in the media spotlight in July 2014 when adulterated alcohol killed people in Nandi and Uasin Gishu counties.